bmx-ng/b3d.mod/README.md

 #### License ####

-Newton Dynamics is licensed under the zlib open source license.
+Both the library and wrapper are licensed with the zlib license.

 #### Assimp (Open Asset Import) ####